 How to make gluten free pumpkin bars

-When done, the top of the bars with be a nice golden brown (photo 16).
-Once cooled slightly, the bars are cut into squares and enjoyed (photos 17 & 18).
+When done, the top of the bars will be a nice golden brown.
+Once cooled slightly, cut the bars into squares and enjoy!

 I did a quick measure and the amount in the bag was about 1 ¾ cups of chocolate chips.
 I recommend using only a half bag of Lily's chocolate chips to cut back on carbs and cost.
 Therefore the recipe calls for 4½ ounces of chocolate chips.

 To save even more money, you can make your own sugar free low carb chocolate chips.
 I use my own homemade chocolate recipe and pour it into a baking pan to cool.
 Then, I just cut the big hunk of chocolate into bits.

 This recipe makes a dozen large pumpkin-flavored keto chocolate chip bars.
 If making for a large group or to cut down on calories, they could be cut into smaller squares.
 Very dense and moist, these delicious pumpkin bars are hard to resist.